hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/DeepLearning.AI TensorFlow Developer Professional Certificate/README.md

 Welcome to the README of my submission for the "DeepLearning.AI TensorFlow Developer Professional Certificate"!
 This certification, offered by DeepLearning.AI and instructed by Laurence Moroney, provides a comprehensive understanding of TensorFlow for building machine learning and deep learning applications.

+## Fair Usage Notice

+Copying and pasting solutions directly from this repository for your own submissions on Coursera is against the honor code and terms of service of the platform.
+It is essential to uphold the principles of fairness, honesty, and integrity when undertaking online courses.
+I encourage you building your own solution by inspiring from my own solutions.

 ## Overview

 - **Instructor:** Laurence Moroney